Perturbation of mass accretion rate, associated acoustic geometry and stability analysis: Stability issues

 Let us now come to the traveling waves.
 We use the trial power series solution similar to the flat spacetime~\cite{PSO1980},

 In order to let the wave propagate to large radial distances, it is always necessary to have $\omega$ values to be large.
 In that case the advantage of making the above ansatz is that, it converges sufficiently rapidly.
-Thus the above ansatz looks like similar to the WKB solutions.
+Thus the above ansatz is similar to the WKB solutions.

 Substituting Eq.~(\ref{eqn4.30}) into Eq.~(\ref{eqn4.52}) and setting the coefficients of individual powers of $\omega$ to zero gives the leading coefficients in the power series, the first two of them being